 What Happens When You Mix Alcohol and Cannabis?

-- Stronger High, Less Control
+- Stronger Effects, Less Control

 - Higher Risk of Nausea or Vomiting

 Feeling sick is pretty common when crossfading.
-The combo of alcohol and cannabis can overwhelm your stomach, leading to nausea, vomiting, and a general feeling of uncomfortableness.
-And if you’re using edibles, it can be even worse because the delayed effects can trick you into consuming more than you planned.
+The combo of alcohol and cannabis can overwhelm your stomach, leading to nausea, vomiting, and a general feeling of discomfort.1 And if you’re using edibles, it can be even worse because the delayed effects can trick you into consuming more than you planned.

 - Increased Risk of Accidents

 Both cannabis and alcohol can slow your reaction time and affect your ability to think clearly.
-Together, they make it even harder to think clearly or move normally, increasing the risks of accidents.
-Whether it’s walking, driving, or doing something else, you’re more likely to hurt yourself or someone else.
+Together, they make it even harder to think clearly or move normally, increasing the risks of accidents.2 Whether it’s walking, driving, or doing something else, you’re more likely to hurt yourself or someone else.

-- Alcohol Poisoning and Blackouts
+Alcohol Poisoning and Blackouts

 Signs of alcohol poisoning include: